 Open On-Screen Keyboard via Control Panel

-Step 1: Open Control Panel by right-clicking on the Start button and then clicking Control Panel entry.
+Step 1: Open the Control Panel by right-clicking on the Start button and then clicking the Control Panel entry.

-Step 2: Once Control Panel is launched, click Ease of Access.
+Step 2: Once the Control Panel is launched, click Ease of Access.

 Step 3: Click Ease of Access Center.